Sleep & Airway Dentistry in Woodstock, GA

 Oral appliance therapy (OAT)

 For physician-diagnosed mild to moderate obstructive sleep apnea, we may provide a mandibular advancement device (MAD).
-It gently positions the lower jaw to help keep the airway open during sleep.
-We fit, titrate, and coordinate re-testing with your sleep physician.
+We discuss whether this fits your case, walk you through what to expect, and coordinate with your physician.

 Protect the airway at night

-We review any existing night guard and discuss bite posture that supports the airway.
+We review any existing night guard and discuss bite posture that supports the airway during sleep.

 When CPAP or surgery is best